lzrscg/brainstorm/Modular Blockchains/Architecture for modular apps.md

 - Different chains can have different pre-deployed contracts.
 This must be taken into account if you are building contextualization systems depending on the contract deployment event.
 - As mentioned earlier, not all EVM chains have Chain IDs.

+## I don't like centralized cloud-based applications.
+Can this be decentralized?
+Yes, this architecture does not depend on data coming from any specific source.
+This is about how you organize code while building your consumer application.
+Modular Cloud working to create decentralized solutions that support this long-term.
+However, keep in mind that there are certain benefits that the cloud provides which decentralized systems can never match.
+Each app must judge their needs on a case-by-case basis.

 # Modular Cloud
-Modular Cloud is here to help with building apps for multiple chains in the modular era.
+Modular Cloud is here to help you build apps for multiple chains in the modular era.

-**What we offer**
+**What we will be launching in the coming months**
-- Indexer for any chain
+- Indexing for any chain
-- RPC endpoints and data retrieval API for any chain
+- RPC endpoints and data retrieval APIs for any chain
 - Custom transformations on data
 - Custom API endpoints
+- Execute arbitrary code after any on-chain event
+- A block explorer capable of displaying data from any chain (helpful for devs)
+- And best of all: **usage-based billing**

+Usage-based billing is important because maintaining the infrastructure for every chain is not only difficult, but also *expensive.* Ideally, you can support thousands of chains but don't have to index and store trillions of blocks.
+If a user wants data from a given protocol, you should just be able to provide that data... without worrying about that ***entire chain***.

+As the leaders in cloud infrastructure for this space, we are also developing tools that make this whole process easy.

+If this interests you, [get in touch](lzrs@modular.cloud).